ebcetin/portfolio/README.md

 -Zwanzig -- Non-eqiulibrium dynamics -- Hot gas dynamics -- Free Energy Perturbation Method -alchemlyb

-What is the maximum amount of work we can extract from DHFR -- DHF -- Trimethorprim system?
+What is the maximum amount of work we can extract from DHFR -- DHF -- Trimethoprim system?
 3. Free Energy -- High Throughput

 How can we apply everything we learned in a high-throughput system?